|Hometown:||Los Angeles, Calif.|

-2014 (summer): Averaged 7.0 points and 4.0 rebounds per game helping the Pac-12 Conference All-Stars to a 3-0 record against Chinese All-Star teams in Shanghai • In the opener, the Pac-12 defeated the Chinese University All-Stars, 73-47 with Johnson scoring six points with four rebounds • Game two: the Pac-12 defeated Jiangsu, 85-63 with Johnson scoring eight points with four boards, one steal, one assist • Game three: Pac-12 edged Shanghai, 71-68 tallied nine points and four rebounds • Johnson was one of 13 student-athletes on a three-game all-star tour as part of its Globalization Initiative in August • The aim of the initiative is to help support Pac-12 member universities’ international outreach efforts, build their brands in an important market, and provide quality educational and cultural exchange experiences for student-athletes.
+2014 (summer): Averaged 7.0 points and 4.0 rebounds per game helping the Pac-12 Conference All-Stars to a 3-0 record against Chinese All-Star teams in Shanghai • In the opener, the Pac-12 defeated the Chinese University All-Stars, 73-47 with six points with four rebounds • Game two: the Pac-12 defeated Jiangsu, 85-63 scoring eight points with four boards, one steal, one assist • Game three: Pac-12 edged Shanghai, 71-68 tallied nine points and four rebounds • One of 13 student-athletes on a three-game Pac-12 all-star tour, part of its Globalization Initiative in August • The aim of the initiative is to help support Pac-12 member universities’ international outreach efforts, build their brands in an important market, and provide quality educational and cultural exchange experiences for student-athletes.